 Highlights: Free statistical package.
 Allows for creation of publication-quality plots.

-R version 2.15.3 is available on the Shared Computing Cluster (SCC).
+R version 2.15.3 is the default version installed on the Shared Computing Cluster (SCC).
 R is free software under the GNU project and is also available for Windows and MacOS systems for free.
 If you wish to use a more recent version of R on the SCC, you can do so using modules as explained here.

 If you have installed packages of your own in an older version of R and need to use them in a new version, you will need to upgrade them.